 Sony A7S II versus Sony A7R III

-The Sony Alpha 7S II and the Sony Alpha A7R III are two digital cameras that were announced, respectively, in September 2015 and October 2017.
+The Sony Alpha 7S II and the Sony Alpha A7R III are two digital cameras that were officially introduced, respectively, in September 2015 and October 2017.
 Both the A7S II and the A7R III are mirrorless interchangeable lens cameras that are equipped with a full frame sensor.
 The A7S II has a resolution of 12 megapixel, whereas the A7R III provides 42.2 MP.

 In this particular case, the Sony A7S II and the Sony A7R III have exactly the same width and height, and, thus, have identically-sized bodies.
 However, the A7R III is slightly heavier (4 percent) than the A7S II.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.